August 11, 2015 Medical Conditions

 • Manage or reduce your weight and lipid levels by eating a diet that is rich in fresh vegetables and fruit, whole grains, and fish, and low in salt, fat, and cholesterol.

 • Increase your activity level.
-CDPHP® offers members a variety of resources to help you get started, as well as free fitness and wellness classes.
+CDPHP® offers members a variety of fitness and exercise resources to help you get started, as well as free fitness and wellness classes.

 • Don’t smoke.
 Or if you do use tobacco products, quit as soon as possible.
 Several smoking cessation programs and aids are available to help you kick the habit.